My first exposure to computers was at age

 The other device I wanted to mention was the "Smokeless Low-Noise Electrosurgical Scalpel."
 I noticed that in operations where electrosurgical scalpels were used (for cutting and coagulation), the staff wound up inhaling lots of smoke.
 What they wanted was a smoke evacuation system that would be both effective and very quiet.
 I realized the problem of high flow with low sound emission could be solved by applied fluid dynamics, so I engaged an aerospace consulting firm (they had done turbulence sound reduction work for the Navy under a Trident Submarine contract) to help with the prototyping.
 A clever "silencer" scheme was used which allowed for fast flow, yet prevented the sound from escaping.
 However, in animal tissue tests we discovered that the high airflow caused some distortion of the electrocautery's spark-discharge paths.
 More R&D budget would be needed to resolve that issue, and I made the business decision to back-burner the project.

-At that time AIDS was on the rise, and
+At that time AIDS was on the rise, and one

-So in 1989, with working prototypes in
+So in 1989, with working prototypes in hand,

-company called M.D.
+called M.D.
 Personal Products to develop the female condom.

 I left M.D.
-Engineering to become Vice Chairman and Chief of Research
+Engineering to become Vice Chairman and Chief of Research and

-and was an expert in intimate consumer products for women.
+was an expert in intimate consumer products for women.